 Commentary on rainfall probabilities based on 'phases' of the SOI

-The monthly value of the Southern Oscillation Index (SOI) was +4.4 for October, falling slightly from +9.9 in September.
-However, according to the SOI Phase system, the SOI has remained in a ‘Consistently Positive’ phase.
+The monthly value of the Southern Oscillation Index (SOI)* was +9.2 in September and +7.7 in October.
+According to the SOI Phase system, the SOI is in a ‘Consistently Positive’ phase.